Strategic Agenda for Postsecondary Education

 - Improve the public’s understanding of how to pay for college.

-- Time to Degree (State & Campus-Level): Total number of academic years enrolled prior to degree completion.
+- Time to Degree (Contextual Metric): The average total number of academic years students are enrolled prior to undergraduate degree or credential completion.

 Priority: Transitions